 Advert is here

-Lional Parr tells us that Lady Elphinstone's head gardener was Mr Southcott. xi08
+The late Lional Parr told us that Lady Elphinstone's head gardener was Mr Southcott. xi08

 Thanks to the late Alan Gosden for additional information.